bebenlebricolo/events-manager/trunk/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 6.4.6.2 =
+* Fixed booking summary showing for free events despite setting set to no.
+* Fixed edge cases where bookings do not get deleted properly due to unloaded ticket data.
+* Fixed various PHP warnings.

 = 6.4.6.1 =
 * Fixed array meta key retrieval and saving issues introduced in version 6.4.6.
 * Fixed first-time installation PHP errors and errant update notices.